 “But I love you!”

 “You lust to possess and control me, which you cannot do, which you should have learned ten years ago.
 So what did you do?
 You had my babes so you could control and possess them.
-And I let you!
-Why?
-Because I’m a lazy dimwit and a bad father, and I will regret that for the rest of my life.
-Lastly, I am Brìghde’s husband.
-I am glad to be Brìghde’s husband.
-God has blessed me with the privilege of being Brìghde’s husband.
-There is a reason I did not wed you, so do not ever refer to me as your husband again.”
+Know this: I am Brigitte’s husband.
+I am glad to be Brigitte’s husband.
+God has blessed me with the privilege of being Brigitte’s husband.
+There are many reasons I did not wed you, so do not ever refer to me as your husband again.”